 rm750erm750e

-The RM750e offers 750 watts of power, that counts more than enough for most modern gaming PCs that include systems with high-end graphics cards.
-It’s also ATX 3.1-compliant and supports PCIe 5.1, making it a future-proof choice for upcoming hardware standards.
+The RM750e offers 750 watts of power.
+It counts more than enough for most modern gaming PCs that include systems with high-end graphics cards.
+It’s also ATX 3.1-compliant and supports PCIe 5.1.
+Makes it a future-proof choice for upcoming hardware standards.

 Here are some key specs and features:

-· Fan: 120mm rifle-bearing fan with Zero RPM mode
+· 120mm rifle-bearing fan with Zero RPM mode

 Design and Build Quality